Regulatory Context and Summary of Gaps: Greenhouse Gas Emissions and Climate Change

 The proposed updates will increase clarity around the filing requirements and guidance for variance requests, relief requests, and project updates and will:

-- provide improved clarity to proponents regarding the CER’s expectations, reducing information requests and resulting in more complete applications;
+- provide improved clarity to applicants regarding the CER’s expectations, reducing information requests and resulting in more complete applications;

 - allow for flexible and scalable options for GHG filing requirements;